 The Funding Formula Study Task Force (FFSTF), appointed by the New Mexico State Legislature and the Governor, and under the direction of the Legislative Council Service, commissioned AIR to conduct a comprehensive study on the current New Mexico public school funding formula.

 The ultimate goals of this study included:

 - obtaining public input on defining the goals, priorities and issues in public school finance;

 - determining what it will cost to provide an adequate education for all New Mexican students;

 - examining and potentially modifying the current funding formula to distribute the necessary resources; and

 - assessing available potential revenue sources to fund these changes.

-The bottom line estimates derived from this study suggest that state support for public schools should increase by 14.5 percent (or $334.7 million in 2007-08 dollars) to achieve sufficiency in New Mexico.
+The bottom line estimates derived from this study in the final report (January 2008) suggest that state support for public schools should increase by 14.5 percent (or $334.7 million in 2007-08 dollars) to achieve sufficiency in New Mexico.
 On average, students in rural-remote districts require the highest per pupil expenditure ($12,507) to provide a sufficient education, while the average sufficient per pupil expenditures are lowest for districts that lie in urban areas ($7,666).